sogeuni/sogeuni.github.io/content/abs/basic/variables-and-parameters.md

 # Note that lastarg=${!$#} doesn't work.
 ```

 Some scripts can perform different operations, depending on which name they are invoked with.
 For this to work, the script needs to check $0, the name it was invoked by. [^4] There must also exist symbolic links to all the alternate names of the script.
-See [[basic-commands#^HELLOL|Example 16-2]].
+See [[Example 16-2|Example 16-2]].

 > [!tip]
 > If a script expects a command-line parameter but is invoked without one, this may cause a *null variable assignment*, generally an undesirable result.
 One way to prevent this is to append an extra character to both sides of the assignment statement using the expected positional parameter.